 “This murder was carried out by you with the intention to kill, as the jury found by their verdict,” began the judge.

-“You used brutal and exceptional violence; it was a murder for gain because you wanted to steal his car, and afterwards, with callous cruelty to the family and friends of the man you murdered, you took the body away and set it on fire before it was hidden.”
+“You used brutal and exceptionally severe violence; it was a murder for gain because you wanted to steal his car, and afterwards, with callous cruelty for the family and friends of the man you murdered, you took the body away and set fire to it before it was hidden.

-It was seven months before Crawley gave police his “lying account” of how Mr Taylor had died.
-Not content with that, he had then tried to murder the second victim in a remote location near York.
+Not content with that, he had then tried to murder the second victim in a remote location near York, continued the judge.

 “I am satisfied that had that man not been strong and brave enough, you would have murdered him too,” the judge told Crawley.
 “You are a highly dangerous young man.”